-If you handle materials in a warehouse or other type of facility, you likely have to handle a lot of products and materials.
-One of your most important duties is to make sure these materials aren’t damaged during storage and that they quickly move through your various production processes.
+If you handle materials in a warehouse or other facility, you likely have to handle many products and materials.
+One of your most important duties is ensuring these materials aren’t damaged during storage and that they quickly move through your various production processes.
 Without the proper equipment and systems in your corner, your company is more likely to damage products and fall behind on your productivity targets.

 What Is Material Handling?